uel3/UnO_nf/README.md

 Usage:
-nextflow run QC_Trim_Mega_BT_ST.nf -profile conda, sge NextFlow version--- currently running on version 22.10.6 Input format-- currently set by params directory containing filenames with wild cards as will --be changed to --input flag
+nextflow run QC_Trim_Mega_BT_ST.nf -profile conda, sge NextFlow version--- currently running on version 22.10.6 Input format-- currently set by params (directory containing filenames with wild cards) will be changed to --input flag

 Output- sets of bins, gene predictions
+MIDAS2 module is run seperately on trimmed reads but will soon be integrated into the UnO-nf workflow Input format-currently set by params